 Getting down to details, the universe expands at a rate of 73 kilometers per second per megaparsec (about 3 million light-years, or the average distance between galaxies).
 By Cuk's calculations, this means matter that is 40,000 to 50,000 light-years away from the bullet would move away from it at about the same speed at which it is travelling, and would thus be forever out of reach.
 In the entire future of the universe, the bullet will catch up only to atoms that are less than 40,000 or so light-years from the chamber of your gun.

 Speaking of you, you'll be bobbing through space forever, too.
-[Album: Visualizations of Infinity]
+[In Images: Visualizations of Infinity]

 Shooting giants from the hip